ScottW514/terraform-provider-datapower/docs/data-sources/assemblyactioninvoke.md

 page_title: "datapower_assemblyactioninvoke Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Invoke assembly action
+  The invoke assembly action call a service from your assembly.
 ---

 # datapower_assemblyactioninvoke (Data Source)

-Invoke assembly action
+The invoke assembly action call a service from your assembly.

 ## Example Usage